nageswarao7/nageswarao7/README.md

 # Hi there, I'm Nageswara Rao 👋

 Welcome to my GitHub profile!
-I'm passionate about exploring the world of Machine Learning and AI, and I'm currently working as a **Associate Maachine Learning/Generative AI Engineer**.
+I'm passionate about exploring the world of Machine Learning and AI, and I'm currently working as a **Maachine Learning/Generative AI Engineer**.
 Here's a little more about me:

 ## 👀 About Me
 - 🔍 **Currently exploring**: Machine Learning algorithms and large language models (LLMs) like OpenAI's models, LLaMA, and Google's Gemini.